 Today I want to share an amazingly healthy green smoothie with you: Chinese Cabbage and Spinach Green Smoothie.
 This is probably one of the most nutrient-rich smoothie recipes out there: Chinese cabbage, spinach, kiwifruit are all considered natural “superfoods”.
-In addition, the flaxseeds add a bunch of dietary fiber and Omega-3 fatty acids to the smoothie so it really becomes more of a meal rather than “just” a smoothie.
+In addition, the flaxseeds add a bunch of dietary fiber and Omega-3 fatty acids to the smoothie so it really becomes more of a meal rather than “just” a green smoothie.

 Before I go to the recipe, I want to speak about Chinese cabbage.
 I recently realized that Chinese cabbage (napa cabbage) is extremely healthy.
 Apart from being rich in iron and calcium, Chinese cabbage also contains considerable amounts of vitamin C and vitamin A. Even better, research suggests that—along with other cruciferous vegetables—chinese cabbage reduces inflammation.
 So when I started looking for recipes, I was surprised not to find that many smoothie recipes with this healthy ingredient.
 Long story short, I decided to make my own Chinese cabbage smoothie – I hope you will like it 🙂

 - Chop the Chinese cabbage into smaller pieces and put it into the blender jar.
 Add spinach and water.

 - Process until you get a nice and smooth green liquid.